-Among other things, once the abolition of the offsetting mechanism takes effect, an employer can no longer use any of the accrued benefits derived from its mandatory MPF contributions (irrespective of the contributions made before, on or after the Transition Date) to reduce the LSP in respect of an employee's service from the Transition Date.
-However, where an employee's employment commenced before the Transition Date, the employer can continue to use the above accrued benefits to reduce the LSP in respect of the employee's service up to that date.
-In addition, the LSP in respect of the service before the Transition Date will be calculated based on the employee's monthly salary immediately before the Transition Date and the years of service up to that date.
+Where an employee's employment commenced before 1 May 2025, the employer can use the above accrued benefits to reduce the LSP in respect of the employee's service up to that date.
+The LSP in respect of the service before 1 May 2025 will be calculated based on the employee's monthly salary immediately before 1 May 2025 and the years of service up to that date.